Zimbabwe Rhodesia: Nomenclature

-As early as 1960, African nationalist political organisations in Rhodesia agreed that the country should use the name "Zimbabwe"; they used that name as part of the titles of their organisations.
+As early as 1960, African nationalist political organizations in Rhodesia agreed that the country should use the name "Zimbabwe"; they used that name as part of the titles of their organisations.
 The name "Zimbabwe", broken down to Dzimba dzamabwe in Shona (one of the two major languages in the country), means "houses of stone".
 Meanwhile, the white Rhodesian community was reluctant to drop the name "Rhodesia", hence a compromise was met.

-The Constitution named the new state simply as "Zimbabwe Rhodesia", with no reference to its status as a republic in its name.
-As such, it was similar in style to post-1994 South Africa renaming the Natal province as "KwaZulu-Natal".
+The constitution named the new state as "Zimbabwe Rhodesia", with no reference to its status as a republic in its name.
 Although the official name contained no hyphen, the country's name was hyphenated in some foreign publications as "Zimbabwe-Rhodesia".
 The country was also nicknamed "Rhobabwe", a blend of "Rhodesia" and "Zimbabwe".
+It had first been used in the late 1960s.

-After taking office as Prime Minister, Abel Muzorewa sought to drop "Rhodesia" from the country's name.
+After taking office as prime minister, Abel Muzorewa sought to drop "Rhodesia" from the country's name.
 The name "Zimbabwe Rhodesia" had been criticised by some black politicians like Senator Chief Zephaniah Charumbira, who said it implied that Zimbabwe was "the son of Rhodesia".
-ZANU PF, led by Robert Mugabe in exile, denounced what it described as "the derogatory name of 'Zimbabwe Rhodesia'".
+ZANU, led by Robert Mugabe in exile, denounced what it described as "the derogatory name of 'Zimbabwe Rhodesia'".
 The proposed changes to the name were not implemented.

 The government also adopted a new national flag, featuring the same Zimbabwe soapstone bird, on 2 September of that year.
 In addition, it announced changes to public holidays, with Rhodes Day and Founders Day being replaced by two new holidays, both of which were known as Ancestors Day, while Republic Day and Independence Day were to be replaced by President's Day and Unity Day, celebrated on 25 and 26 October of that year.

-In response, the Voice of Zimbabwe radio service operated by ZANU-PF from Maputo in Mozambique, carried a commentary entitled "The proof of independence is not flags or names", dismissing the changes as aimed at "strengthening the racist puppet alliance's position at the Zimbabwe conference in London".
+In response, the Voice of Zimbabwe radio service operated by ZANU from Maputo in Mozambique, carried a commentary entitled "The proof of independence is not flags or names", dismissing the changes as aimed at "strengthening the racist puppet alliance's position at the Zimbabwe conference in London".

 The national airline, Air Rhodesia, was also renamed Air Zimbabwe.

 However, no postage stamps were issued; issues of 1978 still used "Rhodesia", and the next stamp issues were in 1980, after the change to just "Zimbabwe," and were inscribed accordingly.

 Government of Zimbabwe Rhodesia

 Zimbabwe Rhodesia's short-lived government was elected prior to the creation of the state, with the 1979 Rhodesian general election, the first in which a majority of elected representatives were black.

-Constitution

-Adapting the constitution of the Unilateral Declaration of Independence (UDI), Zimbabwe Rhodesia was governed by a Prime Minister and Cabinet chosen from the majority party in a 100-member House of Assembly.
+Adapting the constitution of the Unilateral Declaration of Independence (UDI), Zimbabwe Rhodesia was governed by a prime minister and Cabinet chosen from the majority party in a 100-member House of Assembly.
 A 40-member Senate acted as the upper House, and both together chose a figurehead President in whose name the government was conducted.